Inflammatory diseases in women. Causes of inflammation of the appendages

 Immunotherapy

-Allocate specific and nonspecific immunotherapy for gonorrhea.
+There are specific and nonspecific immunotherapy for gonorrhea.
 Specific immunotherapy involves the use of gonovaccine.
-The initial dose of IM is 200-400 million microbial bodies in 1-2 days, then the dose is increased by 150-300 million and adjusted to 2 billion microbial bodies (6-8 injections).
-Nonspecific immunotherapy - pyrogenal (initial dose 25-50 MPD IM, increased by 25-50-100 MPD to the maximum dose (not higher than 1000 MPD) depending on the body's response, course - 10-15 injections; prodigiosan, autohemotherapy, levamisole , methyluracil.
+The initial dose IM is 200-400 million microbial bodies after 1-2 days, then the dose is increased by 150-300 million and brought to 2 billion microbial bodies (6-8 injections).
+Nonspecific immunotherapy - pyrogenal (initial dose 25-50 MTD IM, increase by 25-50-100 MTD to the maximum dose (not higher than 1000 MTD) depending on the body's response, course - 10-15 injections; prodigiosan, autohemotherapy, levamisole , methyluracil.

 To accelerate the regression of inflammatory infiltrates in the affected organs, biostimulants are prescribed, the course of treatment is from 15 to 25-30 days.